 McInally Settlers in United States in the 19th Century

-- William McInally, aged 28, who emigrated to the United States from Oban, in 1899
+- William McInally, aged 28, who immigrated to the United States from Oban, in 1899

 McInally Settlers in United States in the 20th Century

-- Anna McInally, aged 6, who emigrated to the United States from Blantyre, Scotland, in 1908
+- Anna McInally, aged 6, who immigrated to the United States from Blantyre, Scotland, in 1908

 - Elizabeth McInally, aged 1, who settled in America from Blantyre, Scotland, in 1908

-- Maggie McInally, aged 32, who emigrated to the United States from Barrhead, Scotland, in 1910
+- Maggie McInally, aged 32, who immigrated to the United States from Barrhead, Scotland, in 1910

-- John McInally, aged 25, who emigrated to America from Dundee, Scotland, in 1911
+- John McInally, aged 25, who immigrated to America from Dundee, Scotland, in 1911

 - Louisa McInally, aged 55, who landed in America from Glasgow, Scotland, in 1911